-While both TRST and RESET need to be asserted upon power up, only RESET needs to be released for the DSP to boot properly.
-TRST may be asserted indefinitely for normal operation, keeping the JTAG port interface and DSP's emulation logic in the reset state.
+While both $\overline{\text{RRST}}$ and $\overline{\text{RESET}}$ need to be asserted upon power up, only $\overline{\text{RESET}}$ needs to be released for the DSP to boot properly. $\overline{\text{TRST}}$ may be asserted indefinitely for normal operation, keeping the JTAG port interface and DSP's emulation logic in the reset state.

 TRST only needs to be released when it is necessary to use a JTAG controller to debug the DSP or exercise the DSP's boundary scan functionality.

-The TMS320C6712D DSP includes an internal pulldown (IPD) on the TRST pin to ensure that TRST will always be asserted upon power up and the DSP's internal emulation logic will always be properly initialized when this pin is not routed out.
+For maximum reliability, the 320C6712/12C/12D DSP includes an internal pulldown (IPD) on the TRST pin to ensure that TRST will always be asserted upon power up and the DSP's internal emulation logic will always be properly initialized.

 JTAG controllers from Texas Instruments actively drive TRST high.
-However, some third-party JTAG controllers may not drive TRST high but expect the use of an external pullup resistor on TRST.
+However, some third-party JTAG controllers may not drive TRST high but expect the use of a pullup resistor on TRST.

 When using this type of JTAG controller, assert TRST to initialize the DSP after powerup and externally drive TRST high before attempting any emulation or boundary scan operations.
 Following the release of RESET, the low-to-high transition of TRST must be "seen" to latch the state of EMU1 and EMU0.
 The EMU[1:0] pins configure the device for either Boundary Scan mode or Emulation mode.
 For more detailed information, see the terminal functions section of this data sheet.